 - Are credentialed by a Wellmark participating facility

-- Residents who moonlight outside of their training program and have a full medical license (not a resident's license) can be enrolled and credentialed for the moonlighting situation.
-If the resident is moonlighting at the emergency department, the resident does not have to be credentialed but should be enrolled with Wellmark.
+- Residents who moonlight outside of their training program and have a full medical license (not a resident's license) can apply and be credentialed for the moonlighting situation.
+If the resident is moonlighting at the emergency department, the resident does not have to be credentialed but should apply to Wellmark.
 If the resident is moonlighting in an in-network clinic, the resident must be fully credentialed with Wellmark.

 The following practitioners are not credentialed:

 - Hospital-based emergency room physicians are not credentialed by Wellmark.

 - Physical therapists, occupational therapists, advanced registered nurse practitioners, and telemedicine consultants who perform services in the hospital setting and whose services are billed using the hospital's NPI.
 Wellmark does not expect application information for these providers because they are not identified for claim submission purposes.